piotrek1555/Azure-Fundamentals-Workshops/Instructions/02-App-services/2-Deployment-slots-demo-in-vs-code.md

     - Once you've installed an extension in Visual Studio Code, you need to sign into your Azure account.
     - In Visual Studio Code, select the Azure explorer icon, then select Sign in to Azure, and follow the prompts.

     ![azure-sign-in.png](/assets/azure-sign-in.png)

 2. After signing in, verify that the email address of your Azure account appears in the Status Bar and your subscription(s) appears in the Azure explorer

     ![azure-sign-in-verify](/assets/azure-sign-in-verify.PNG)

 3. Expand your subscription account and find your **Azure App Services** that you have created in the previous tasks and go further in the tree, by expanding Deployment slots until you get to the `staging` slot, right click and select `Deploy to Slot`

     ![vs-code-deploy-to-slot](/assets/vs-code-deploy-to-slot.PNG)

 4. Select your application in the prompt at the top of VS Code

     ![deploy-to-slot-browse-app](/assets/deploy-to-slot-browse-app.PNG)

-5. Click on **Add config** in the next prompt,
+5. Click on **Add config** in the next prompt

     ![add-config-prompt](/assets/add-config-prompt.PNG)

 - and then **Deploy**

         ![deploy-to-slot-deploy](/assets/deploy-to-slot-deploy.PNG)

-6. On the right-bottom side, the notification prompt should appear, Browse your site
+1. On the right-bottom side, the notification prompt should appear, Browse your site

     ![notification-prompt](/assets/notification-prompt.PNG)

 - you should see that your local settings were overridden with `staging` settings, that you have configured in Azure Portal.

     ![publish-to-azure-staging-slot-result](/assets/publish-to-azure-staging-slot-result.PNG)